react-cosmos/react-cosmos/README.md

       },
     }),
   ],

+  // Render inside custom root element.
+Useful if that root element already
+  // has styles attached, but bad for encapsulation.
+  containerQuerySelector: '#app',

   // WARNING: Make sure to add webpack.HotModuleReplacementPlugin to your
   // webpack config plugins section if you enable this. (and magic will ignite)